bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-Any system that satisfies these constraints can be used as a condition:
+Any function that satisfies these constraints can be used as a condition:

 - It must return a `bool`.
 - It cannot have system params that grant mutable access to data.